|

 in New York, Lightfoot headlined a benefit that also included Tom Rush

-Clements on acoustic guitar and Rick Haynes on bass.
-Mike and
+by Terry Clements on acoustic guitar and Rick Haynes on bass.
+Mike

-had the day off.
-The show took place during a brief break in the
+and Barry had the day off.
+The show took place during a brief break

-The Last Time I Saw Her; I'll Tag Along; East Of Midnight; A Lesson In
+Moss/Shadows; The Last Time I Saw Her; I'll Tag Along; East Of Midnight;

-Morning Glory; Chrisrian Island; Don Quixote; If You Could Read My
+A Lesson In Love; Morning Glory; Chrisrian Island; Don Quixote; If You Could

-The Wreck Of The Edmund Fitzgerald.
-The "Wreck" was given the
+Read My Mind; The Wreck Of The Edmund Fitzgerald.
+The "Wreck" was

-treatment with just Lightfoot on 12-string, Terry on 6-string acoustic
+given the unplugged treatment with just Lightfoot on 12-string, Terry on

 A career retrospective,